 In the next post, we’ll look at two different self-observation techniques that follow from the initial steps described in this post.
 These self-observation exercises allow us to learn more about the purpose and mindset holding our behaviours in place.
 The insights generated from these observations are what then enable lasting, sustainable change to occur.

 Cru Leader Development exists to equip people for the challenges of leadership.

 We support people in their growth as leaders, helping them make progress on challenges, exploit opportunities, and thrive in complex situations.
 We offer an innovative blend of thoroughly researched, evidence-based philosophy and practice tailored to your specific learning needs.

 To find out more about us, visit our website at https://cruleaderdevelopment.com.
 To discuss how we might be able to support your leadership effectiveness, please contact either of our Founding Directors:

-Neill Thew is a Founding Director of Cru Leader Development.
-He has been trained in Immunity to Change coaching by Prof. Robert Kegan and Dr. Lisa Lahey of Harvard University and in Adaptive Leadership a graduate of the Art and Practice of Leadership Development programme at Harvard University.
-He has a successful track record in developing leaders and supporting people in making a lasting adaptive change across a range of industries.
+Trevor Cousins is a Founding Director of Cru Leader Development.
+He has been trained in Immunity to Change coaching by Prof. Robert Kegan and Dr. Lisa Lahey and is a graduate of the Art and Practice of Leadership Development programme at Harvard University.
+He has a successful track record in developing leaders and supporting people across a range of industries to make lasting changes.